gurmeharsomal/media-screening-tool/README.md

 - **Medium confidence**: 0.60-0.85 (flagged for human review)
 - **Low confidence**: <0.60 (logged but not used for decision making)

-##### Temporal Consistency Validation
+#### Temporal Consistency Validation

-- Career timeline logic: Education → professional roles
+- Career timeline logic: Education align with professional roles
 - Age consistency: Professional achievements align with plausible ages
 - Date normalization: Standard formats for cross-reference

-#### Component 4: Integration with Core Matching System
+### Component 4: Integration with Core Matching System

-##### Enhanced Matching Pipeline
+#### Enhanced Matching Pipeline

 **Conditional Research Activation**:
-Research is triggered only when the initial matching system indicates potential value:
+Research will only be triggered when the initial matching system indicates potential value.
+This will be the enhanced pipeline:

 1. **Initial screening** produces ambiguous result (40-80% confidence)
 2. **Gap analysis** identifies specific missing information types